Tesla Roadster (first generation): History

 All of these features, except for the motor, were available either as standard or as add-on option for the non-sport model.

 Beginning mid-March 2010, Tesla, in an effort to show off the practicality of its electric cars, sent one of its Roadsters around the world.
-Starting at the Geneva auto show, the Roadster completed its journey upon its arrival in Paris on September 28, 2010.
+Starting at the Geneva International Motor Show, the Roadster completed its journey upon its arrival in Paris on September 28, 2010.

-In July 2010, Tesla introduced the "Roadster 2.5", the latest update of the Roadster.
-New features in Roadster 2.5 include:
+In July 2010, Tesla introduced the "Roadster 2.5" update including: